Barry Manilow: Litigation

 On February 8, 1994, Manilow sued Los Angeles radio station KBIG (104.3 FM), seeking $13 million in damages and $15 million in punitive damages, claiming that one of their advertisements was causing irreparable damage to his professional reputation.
 The ad, a thirty-second spot that began airing on January 31, suggested that people listen to KBIG because it does not play Manilow's music.
 The lawsuit was filed in Orange County Superior Court by Los Angeles attorney C. Tucker Cheadle.
-Two days later, KBIG/104.3 FM agreed to drop the commercial, but a lawyer representing his business interests stopped short of agreeing to withdraw a $28 million lawsuit.
+Two days later, KBIG agreed to drop the commercial, but Cheadle stopped short of agreeing to withdraw the $28 million lawsuit.

 Arizona Court of Appeals Judge Philip Espinosa sued Manilow over the audio volume of a December 23, 1993, concert he attended with his wife.
 The judge said in the lawsuit he has had a constant ringing in his ears (tinnitus) and nearly blew his ears out.
 Espinosa sought unspecified damages, and the trial was set for September 23, 1997.
 The suit also named Manilow's production company, an Arizona concert promoter, and the city of Tucson, Arizona, which runs the convention center where the concert was held.
 In July 1997, to settle the suit it was reported that Manilow donated $5,000 to the American Tinnitus Association.